Cultivating a personal learning network by Howard Rheingold (Source: Peeragogia, goo.gl/ygOQL7, under CC BY-SA 3.0 licence)

 PLNs are personal learning networks, sometimes also called professional learning networks.
-They are trusted digital networks of people (experts and peers) and resources (websites, apps and tools, nowadays potentially including generative AI chatbots) which serve as sources of support and information, and many of which may be enriched by reciprocal sharing.
+They are trusted digital networks of people (experts and peers) and resources (websites, apps and tools, nowadays potentially including generative AI chatbots) which serve as sources of support and information, and some of which may be enriched by reciprocal sharing.
 These networks are places for keeping up to date, asking questions, and sharing insights and resources related to your work and/or interests.
-They often involve analogue (real world) connections (such as colleagues you meet face-to-face) and resources (such as a library of books) alongside digital connections and resources, but it is worth remembering that digital tools, platforms and apps give users access to much wider potential networks than what is available to them in their face-to-face settings.
+They often involve analogue (real world) connections (such as colleagues you meet face-to-face) and resources (such as a library of books) alongside digital connections and resources, but it is worth remembering that digital tools, platforms and apps give users access to much wider potential networks than those available to them in their face-to-face settings.
 For this reason, the concept of PLNs has become much more prominent with the arrival of the digital era.

 PLNs can play an important role in continuing professional development and lifelong learning.
 In recent years, it has been suggested that educational institutions have a role to play in helping students set up rich and diverse PLNs, on which they can continue to build in their future lives and careers.
-PLNs are widely seen as essential for educators at all levels – primary, secondary and tertiary – and many PLN resources and studies relate to their use by both pre-service teachers and in-service/practising teachers.
+PLNs are widely seen as essential for educators at all levels – primary, secondary and tertiary – and many PLN resources and studies relate to their use by both pre-service teachers and in-service/practising teachers and lecturers.

-In practice, a PLN often consists of overlapping networks on different services, which are linked into a single network by the individual at their centre.
-Technological platforms for linking different services together include automated aggregators like Symbaloo, also listed on the PLEs page.
+PLNs don’t depend on any particular digital tools, platforms or apps, but often consist of overlapping networks on different services, which are linked into a single network by the individual at their centre.
+Educators commonly make use of microblogging services like Twitter/X or Bluesky, social (and/or professional) networking services like Facebook and LinkedIn, and social sharing services like Pinterest and Instagram.
+Platforms for linking different services together include automated aggregators like Symbaloo.

 To assess the extent of your own personal learning network, and to get ideas for expanding it, check out the following references: